 When is art too expensive or too cheap?

-I don’t know who wrote that.
-I have tried to find out.
-It sums up so perfectly the true value of the something you just purchased from an artist.
+That statement sums up so perfectly the true value of the something you just purchased from an artist.

 Art means different things to different people.
 I believe that art should be available and accessible to everyone.
 Be it to view and savour in a moment, or buy to take home to enjoy everyday.
 To view and enjoy art is one of life’s special pleasures.
 Some people have easy access to it, others do not.
 Some art is free, some expensive and some not very expensive at all.
 I write that knowing that ‘expensive’ is a relative term.
 Relative by its perceived value and the amount of money an individual can, or is willing, to spend on something they admire and enjoy.